vedderb/bldc/lispBM/README.md

 (print arg1 ... argN)
 ```

-Print things in the VESC Tool Lisp console.
+Print to the VESC Tool Lisp console.
 Example:

 ```clj
 (print "Hello World")
 ```

-Should work for all lisp types.
+Should work for all types.

 #### timeout-reset